520 Fifth Avenue

+History

+In the 19th century, the site of 520 Fifth Avenue was occupied by the Colored Orphans Asylum, which burned down in the 1863 New York City draft riots.
+The site was then occupied by three buildings: 516 and 518 Fifth Avenue, and an office building at the 520 Fifth Avenue address.
+516 Fifth Avenue sold antiques, shoes, and goods, while 518 Fifth Avenue was an office for the Spanish airline Iberia.
+The original 520 Fifth Avenue had an art gallery in the late 20th century, which was replaced by a gift shop.

 Attempted redevelopment efforts

-The site of the skyscraper was formerly occupied by three buildings: 516 and 518 Fifth Avenue, and an office building at the 520 Fifth Avenue address.
-Before the Great Recession, Aby Rosen owned 516 and 518 Fifth Avenue.
+Before the Great Recession of the 2000s, Aby Rosen owned 516 and 518 Fifth Avenue.
 Through his firm, RFR, Rosen at one time intended to partner with Hines to develop 516 Fifth Avenue into a mixed-use skyscraper designed by Pelli Clarke Pelli, though these plans were never realized.
 Later, RFR entered into a joint venture with Tahl-Propp Equities, owner of 520 Fifth Avenue, planning to either redevelop the site occupied by the three structures, or to sell the three buildings to another developer or investor.
 RFR and Tahl-Propp entered into the deal to redevelop or sell the composite site in 2007.

 After a legal dispute between RFR and Tahl-Propp, RFR purchased 516 and 518 Fifth Avenue, paying approximately $10 million for each building.
-RFR did not redevelop the site, and Thor Equities began the process of purchasing the buildings from Rosen's firm in 2011, ultimately closing the transaction in 2012.
+RFR did not redevelop the site, and Thor Equities began the process of purchasing the buildings from Rosen's firm in 2011, ultimately finalizing its purchase in 2012.
 An image of a six-story retail component for the site was released in February 2014.
 In December 2014, Thor filed to build a 71-story, 920-foot skyscraper on a three-story retail podium.
 Handel Architects was the architect of record for this design.

 Thor did not proceed with the building, and ultimately sold the site to a joint venture between Ceruzzi Properties and SMI USA for $325 million in 2015.
 The firms received financing in the form of loans from JPMorgan Chase and Fisher Brothers.
 New York YIMBY reported that the two firms would proceed with plans for a building designed by Handel Architects, originally produced for Thor.
 In an interview in 2015, Louis Ceruzzi, founder of Ceruzzi Properties, stated the firm intended to begin construction on the site in early 2016.
+Lou Ceruzzi had wanted to develop a structure with three stories of retail, 145 residential condominiums, and an eight-story hotel with 208 rooms.
 In 2017, Ceruzzi and SMI received a bridge loan from Mack Real Estate Credit Strategies, which took the place of the earlier financing.
-The Real Deal reported that the two firms were looking for a third development partner in 2018.
+Lou Ceruzzi died that year, and The Real Deal reported that the two firms were looking for a third development partner in 2018.
 New York City developers including Extell and Zeckendorf were among the potential partners considered.
 In 2018, Ceruzzi and SMI defaulted on the Mack loan.
 Mack placed the loan for sale through HFF.

 Rabina development

-Developer Rabina purchased the site in 2019.
-Rabina repaid Mack during the process of buying the site, and secured a new mortgage for $110 million from Bank OZK.
-Plans for a building designed by Kohn Pedersen Fox were filed in early 2021, replacing the earlier Thor (and subsequently Ceruzzi and SMI) plan designed by Handel Architects.
-New York YIMBY reported that Kohn Pedersen Fox had redesigned the plans for the skyscraper in December 2021.
-Rabina received a combined $540 million in construction financing from Bank OZK and The Carlyle Group in March 2022.
-Excavation began at the site between December 2021 and March 2022, and was still underway in July 2022.